prettym/react-native-fly-boilerplate/README.md

 - Set device orientation to portrait only

 ### [0.0.2] 2019/12/31
-#### Added
-- Set react-native-firebase for Android
-- Set react-native-splash-screen for Android
-- Set react-native-vector-icons for Android
 #### Changed
 - Upgrade react-native to 0.61.5
 - Upgrade react-native-firebase to 6.2.0
 - Upgrade gradle of android project to 3.5.3
 - Upgrade GMS Module for Firebase to 4.3.3
-- Change bundle identifier to initial value of iOS project
+- Set react-native-firebase for Android
+- Set react-native-splash-screen for Android
+- Set react-native-vector-icons for Android

 ### [0.0.1] 2019/10/5
 #### Added